Who’s who in the Daybell case

 - Joseph Ryan.
 Married 2001-2004.
 Ends in divorce.
 Dies in 2018 of apparent heart attack.
 Children: Tylee Ryan

 - Charles Vallow.
 Married 2005-2019.
 Ends in Charles’ death.
 Children: Joshua “JJ” Vallow (by adoption).
 Charles had two children through his previous marriage to Cheryl Wheeler.
+See our interview with Wheeler here.

 - Chad Daybell.
 Married 2019-present.
 Children: Chad had five children with Tammy Daybell, his now-deceased wife.